 Infectious types of encephalitis tend to occur only once.
 It is rare for infectious types of encephalitis to recur later in life.
 However, in the cases where there is worsening despite on-going treatment (Aciclovir), it may be due to insufficient doses (often based on the patient's body weight) or other complications of encephalitis may have developed, such as seizures.
 In the unusual cases in whom there is a recurrence of the infectious encephalitis early after stopping treatment (Aciclovir), it may be because the treatment was not given for a sufficient length of time.
 In these cases, it is often appropriate to restart treatment promptly.
-Nevertheless, rarely, in some patients, there may be an early recurrence of the encephalitis after stopping treatment that is due to inflammation, even after the virus is cleared.
+Nevertheless, in very few cases, there may be an early recurrence of the encephalitis after stopping treatment that is due to inflammation, even after the virus is cleared.

-In some types of autoimmune encephalitis there is a recognised risk of recurrence, for example recurrence risk is in the order of 15% in patients with NMDAR-antibody associated encephalitis.
+In some types of autoimmune encephalitis there is a recognised risk of recurrence, such as with NMDAR-antibody associated encephalitis.
 It is difficult to accurately predict who will relapse but if the risk of relapses is considered to be significant, treatment is often offered over a longer period of time.
 However, despite treatment a number of patients will still relapse.
 Recognition of potential relapses requires ongoing vigilance from the patient and their relatives and should be reported to the patient's neurologist quickly.

-Recently, it has been discovered that HSV encephalitis may sometimes be followed by the development of anti-NMDAR-antibody encephalitis.
+Recently, it has been discovered that viral encephalitis such as HSE may sometimes be followed by the development of anti-NMDAR-antibody encephalitis.
 Therefore, the patients will need to be treated again, but this time with immunotherapy.